• Home

 Turn Back the Hands of Time

-High-intensity interval training involves short bursts of intense workouts alternating with low-intensity recovery periods.
-By combining periods of low-effort activity and bursts of intensity, your body can experience more effective training than is possible through a single level of activity.
+High-intensity interval training (HIIT) involves short bursts of intense workouts alternating with low-intensity recovery periods.
+By combining periods of low-effort activity with bursts of intensity, your body can experience more effective training than is possible through a single level of activity.
 Regardless of how short the exercise period is, it can generate health benefits equivalent to twice as much moderate-intensity workout.

 Is HIIT safe for seniors?